Relocating to Calgary in 2026? Your No-Regrets Calgary Relocation Guide

 Whether you're driving across the city or commuting downtown, understanding Calgary’s traffic patterns and roadways will make navigating the city much easier.

-You may hear Calgarians talk about the LRT or C-Train.
-This refers to the Calgary - Light Rail Transit (LRT) system of trains that run primarily above ground.
+You may hear Calgarians talk about the LRT or CTrain.
+This refers to the Calgary Light Rail Transit (LRT) system of trains that run primarily above ground.
 When relocating to Calgary you'll need to consider whether you will want to live in a community near an LRT line so you have easy access to public transportation.

-- The LRT Blue Line services the SW quadrant of the city starting at 69th Street station, running through the downtown core to the NE quadrant of the city ending at Saddletowne station.
+- The Blue Line services the west and northeast parts of the city, starting at 69 Street station in the west, running through the downtown core, and ending at Saddletowne station in the NE.

 14. Helpful Maps for Navigating Calgary After Relocating

-When buying home in Calgary you need to consider your transportation needs.
+When buying a home in Calgary you need to consider your transportation needs.
 Are you going to be driving to the downtown core for work and, if so, how long do you want your commute time to be?
 Would you rather take the train?
 Do you need to live in a community that is close to an LRT line?

 15. How to Find the Right School After Moving to Calgary